frnsimoes/frnsimoes.github.io/content/posts/memory-ramblings.md

 +++
 date = 2024-12-01
-title = "Some notes on paging"
+title = "Some notes on paging and other memory stuff"
 +++

 The other day I was reading `mmap` documentation and there's flag named `MAP_HUGETLB`.
 A [huge page](https://man7.org/linux/man-pages/man2/mmap.2.html) is a page that is bigger than the default page size of a system.
 We can actually see these values in a linux machine: